 Well, nope.
 Not in India!
 Not if you’re making Easter Eggs East Indian Style.
 So let me tell you about our chickens and our eggs.
 Haha!
 It’s a wonderful process, the Easter Egg production. 😉

 East Indian Easter Egg Recipe

 Come to Easter Eggs, and there’s always divides.
 Should we make Marizpan No 1 or Marzipan No 2?
 Should we make dad’s marzipan or mom’s marzipan?
 Really, almond marzipan or cashew marzipan?
 Did the chicken come before the egg?

 Anyways, we normally make cashew nut marzipan since most of us love that.
 Here’s our granny’s East Indian recipe we normally use, with a few personal tweaks added in.
 Sis has also personalized an eggless marzipan recipe for softer eggs for granny, and she loves it; all 92 years of her.
 Here’s the recipe for my sis’s gluten-free, veg, and vegan Easter eggs and here’s the recipe for my dad’s side almond marzipan Easter eggs.
-But for now, let’s make some traditional East Indian recipe!
+But for now, let’s make some traditional East Indian Easter Eggs!

 Ingredients for Traditional Marzipan Easter Eggs

 To make these yummy Easter Eggs, you will need finely ground or powdered sugar, cashewnuts (ground to a paste), egg whites, almond essence, a few drops of different colors, rose water measured in a chowni (chowni = a traditional East Indian wine glass that measures 30 ml or 45 ml, it all depends on the chowni that you use.
 You might need to add more later anyways) and a lot of love.